A bride hugs her groom as they stand in the snow on a sunny day outside of the plan that chartered them.

 Hatcher Pass

 This is a 51 mile road road with amazing views and connections to awesome trails showcasing mountains, meadows and lakes.
 The closest town to stay in would be Palmer, AK.
 This location is perfect if you are wanting a hiking elopement.
 Some trails we recommend considering would be Reed Lakes, April Bowl and/or Gold Mint Trail.
 This is a very popular elopement location, but for good reason with its amazing views, to avoid crowds I would recommend a weekday or sunrise elopement pending what location you pick.
 The area is over 200 acres so it is easy to find your own little perfect nook.
+If you want to photograph with the iconic red A-frames you do need to book a stay there to do that.
+Outside of hiking you can also go parasailing on your elopement day here in the right conditions.

 Where to stay in Palmer?